-Many students feel great pressure to perform well academically and I aim to support them in their goals without letting the pressure become too much.
-I offer advice in how to deal with anxiety and maintain a balance between their school and home life.
+Many students feel great pressure to perform well academically, and I aim to support them in their goals without letting the pressure become too much.
+I offer advice on dealing with anxiety and maintaining a balance between school and home life.
 I want them to enjoy all aspects of their learning.

-I have been tutoring since 2015 supporting students from five years old up to adults preparing for University courses.
+I have been tutoring since 2015, supporting students from five years old up to those preparing for University courses.
 This includes students who are Gifted and Talented in their subjects and those suffering from medical conditions which make full time education inaccessible.
 I also work with students with a range of learning difficulties and families who are home educating.

 Please find below a snapshot of my tuition experience.